Loading...

 What is online tracking and how do websites track you?

-Today we will talk about how websites track you, which tools they use to do it and what information they can collect without your knowledge.
-We will tackle the privacy issue of web tracking, explain how you can try to avoid being tracked and shed some light on Koofr views on privacy.
+Today we will talk about how websites track you, which tools they use and what information they collect without your knowledge.
+We will tackle the privacy issue of web tracking, explain how you can avoid being tracked and shed some light on Koofr views on privacy.

 Online tracking is essentially collecting data about users and their behaviour online.
 The purpose of it?
 Gaining insight into users, their behaviour and preferences.
 For organizations, companies, websites and others, these insights serve as powerful tools for optimising the user experience, for statistical purposes, customization, commerce and for profiling and targeted marketing.
 Mostly, it is not clear to users when or by whom they are being tracked and for what exact purpose their data is being used.
 So what do website use to track you?